gborough/safemoney/README.md

 ### Sealing Operations

-Practically in real life when calculations are **DONE** on these safe types we might want to convert them to the float representations along with a conversion strategies, effectively sealing the operations/presenting the final result, and promise not to use it further.
+Practically in real life when calculations are **DONE** on these safe types we might want to convert them to the float representations along with a conversion strategies, effectively sealing the operations/presenting the final result, and promise not to be tempered with.
 The **Ops** module provides such sealing functions and their effective signatures are:

 * seal_quotient -> (val seal_quotient: printing_conf:printing_conf -> qv:Safemoney.Quotient.t -> string)
 * seal_discrete -> (val seal_discrete: printing_conf:printing_conf -> dv:Safemoney.Discrete.t -> string)